Also in this Sectionlanding page

 Congresswoman Ellmers' Biography

 Ultimately, Renee’s compassion for her hometown, Dunn, and for the well-being of our country was the driving force behind her decision to run for Congress.
 Before the 2010 election, she served as a registered nurse for over twenty-one years, initially as a surgical intensive care nurse and then focusing on surgical and wound care patients along with her husband Dr. Brent Ellmers in their General Surgery practice located in Dunn, North Carolina.
 She never saw herself as a politician, nor dreamed that she would be elected to federal office, but felt the call to action as she saw her industry and life's work coming under attack.
 In 2009, she and her husband attended a town hall meeting on President Obama’s health care plan and left the meeting in fear of how a government takeover of healthcare would impact families, small businesses, and the 450,000 senior citizens who live in North Carolina’s Second District.

 Congresswoman Ellmers has always been a proactive leader in her community, where she instinctively incorporated new solutions and innovative tactics to make people's lives better.
 Before her election to Congress, Ellmers had been a champion of community affairs and was actively involved in her hometown of Dunn, North Carolina.
 Renee was very active in the Dunn Chamber of Commerce, where she eventually became the Chairman-elect before her run for public office.
-Additionally, Renee served as Chairman of the Dunn City Planning Board, was a founding Board Member of the Betsy Johnson Hospital Foundation and the Harnett County Nursing Home Committee.
+Additionally, Renee served as Chairman of the Dunn City Planning Board, was a founding Board Member of the Betsy Johnson Hospital Foundation and was a member on the Harnett County Nursing Home Committee.

 Originally born and raised in Michigan, Congresswoman Ellmers received her nursing degree from Oakland University.
 Mrs. Ellmers and her husband Brent moved to North Carolina following the birth of their son Ben and have resided in Harnett County ever since.